Skip to content

 Deep Dive

-Carpenter ant treatment cost in New Hampshire ranges from $250–$500 for a moderate confirmed infestation to $800–$1,200+ for severe multi-nest cases requiring structural drilling 2.
-The defining economic metric is not the upfront treatment cost but the 8× to 23× return on Year-1 intervention: a homeowner who spends $250–$600 in Year 1 typically avoids $4,000–$11,500+ in combined treatment and repair costs by Year 5 1.
-Of 10+ major NH pest control operators researched, none publish carpenter ant pricing on their websites — making this 2026 market-rate disclosure the exception in a sector that treats pricing as proprietary 8.
+Carpenter ant treatment cost in New Hampshire depends on severity — a moderate confirmed infestation is straightforward, while severe multi-nest cases requiring structural drilling are far more involved 2.
+The defining economic factor is not the upfront treatment cost but timing: because repair scope grows with the colony every season, early intervention costs far less than the combined treatment and repair a mature infestation can require by Year 5 1.
+Of the major NH pest control operators researched, none publish carpenter ant pricing on their websites — so a written quote after a free inspection is the reliable way to learn your cost 8.

 Why Carpenter Ant Work Commands a Premium